Get

 Once you’ve identified the source of your Shih Tzu’s frustration, you can begin to solve the problem.
 Talk to your vet about the best food to give your Shih Tzu, especially if you suspect a food allergy might be the issue.
 Food allergies are relatively rare but are often accompanied by GI upset.
 If your dog experiences vomiting or diarrhea, that’s a good indicator that a food allergen could be the culprit.

-However, allergy symptoms can also mimic serious illnesses, so you should take your dog to the vet to be safe.
+However, allergy signs can also mimic serious illnesses, so you should take your dog to the vet to be safe.
 You should also take your dog for a check-up if you notice redness or irritation on their paws or skin, or if they seem unusually irritable if you try to touch their feet.

 A bored or anxious Shih Tzu may lick their paws as a way to relieve stress.
 Despite their reputation as indoor dogs, these small companion animals weren’t designed for a solitary or sedentary life.
 Shih Tzus thrive when they’re around the people they love, and they need to walk for 30 minutes to an hour every day to stay in shape.
 If your Shih Tzu feels well emotionally, they’ll be more likely to focus on better things than chewing their feet.